-Through the use of my not-so alter-ego known as Morenxxx (a DJ), I am not only able to be present but to also become a player in underground queer nightlife.
-This is critical to my work, because the actual embodiment of these ideas of temporality and liberation already exists and manifests within these spaces, and so my identity as Morenxxx works as a feedback loop with my artistic practice.
-My interests in dance music and movement inform my performative projects; whether they exist in cyberspace or in real life (IRL); these projects grapple with multiplicity and safety.
+Through the use of my not-so alter-ego known as MORENXXX, I am able to become a presence in underground queer nightlife.
+This is critical to my work, because the actual embodiment of these ideas of temporality and liberation already exists gesturally within these spaces, and so my identity as MORENXXX works as a feedback loop with my artistic practice.
+Moreover, to get to the essence of these conversations, I place no restrictions on the tools that I employ.